-The Forest Management Subcommittee was established in 1999 as a voluntary program.
-The subcommittee focuses on addressing select forest management issues, approved by the Public Lands & Natural Resources Committee and AOC Board of Directors, which affect the availability of national forest receipts for county roads, as well as resource policies affecting the long-term vitality of forest ecosystems and forest-dependent communities.
+The Forest Management Subcommittee was established in 1999 as a voluntary program, focused on addressing select federal forest management issues, approved by the Public Lands & Natural Resources Committee and AOC Board of Directors.

-In recent years, the Subcommittee has primarily operated as the Oregon counties’ spearhead on issues related to extension of federal forest payments and more active and productive management of federal forestlands, which benefit the 31 national forest and 18 O&C counties.
-The work plan for 2017 continues the direction of implementing AOC Resolution 2012-L2 (September 10, 2012) to the Oregon congressional delegation thanking them for their successful reauthorization of federal forest payments, but asking them to seek another extension (“bridge funding”) only if it will be part of a broader long-term solution to federal forest management.
+In recent years, the Subcommittee has primarily operated as the Oregon counties’ spearhead on issues related to extension of federal forest payments and more active and productive management of federal forestlands, which benefit the 31 national forest counties.